 - Do I need a background in education to qualify for admission?

 No. Qualified applicants have various backgrounds within curriculum development, like teachers, school social workers, and administrators.

-The faculty of the MSEd in Curriculum and Instruction at Purdue all hold doctoral degrees and contribute to ongoing research in the education field.
+The faculty of the MSEd in Curriculum and Instruction at Purdue all hold advanced degrees and contribute to ongoing research in the education field.

 Most of the coursework is asynchronous, meaning that there are not specific times that you need to be in the course.
 However, interaction with your instructor and peers is a major component of our classes.
 As an online student at Purdue University, you’ll log into a virtual online classroom interface that includes areas for assignments, discussion boards, e-mail, and more.
 Just like in a traditional classroom, you’ll complete coursework and exams and interact with your instructor and classmates, but it will all be online.
 You can access and work on your coursework at any time—you just need to complete your assignments according to the schedule posted by your professor.

 - Is financial aid available?